-Cost: There are a wide range of monthly premiums for Part D plans.
-More costly premiums do not guarantee better coverage, nor do lower premiums promise lower cost.
-Many plans have a deductible that you must pay before the plan begins to pay.
+Cost: Monthly premiums for Part D plans range from under \$5 to over \$105 a month in 2023.
+Higher premiums do not guarantee better coverage, nor do lower premiums assure lower costs.
+Many plans have a deductible that you may need to pay before the plan pays for prescription costs.
+Low price generic prescriptions are most commonly covered without need to meet the deductible.

 A penalty may be added to your premium if you have been eligible for Part D but have gone without coverage.
-If you had "creditable" (as good as Part D) drug coverage, for example through an employer group plan or from the VA, there is no penalty.
+If you had creditable drug coverage through an employer group plan or from the VA, there is no penalty.
 If you do not receive a letter of proof of creditable coverage, ask for one.